-Here East – Innovative Thinking at Innovation City
+Here East – Innovative thinking wayfinding project at Innovation City

 Reade Signs undertook an exciting SEGD award-winning wayfinding project at the former press and broadcast centres of the Queen Elizabeth Olympic Park in Hackney Wick, home of the London 2012 Olympic and Paralympic Games.